 Ruby Joseph, MPA

-Ruby Joseph is an Assistant-In-Research in TREaD, Department of Child and Family Studies.
+Ruby Joseph is an Assistant-In-Research in the Florida Center for Inclusive Communities, Department of Child and Family Studies.
 Her primary interests are in research, evaluation, and service implementation of programs that benefit minority populations and communities.
-She is particularly interested in issues that affect the mental, educational, and social development of youth.
+She is particularly interested in issues that affect the mental, educational, and social development of children and youth.

 Ms. Joseph is the Researcher for the Home Instruction for Parents of Preschool Youngsters (HIPPY).
 This program is housed in the Training and Technical Assistance Center (T&TA) in the Florida Center for Inclusive Communities.
 As the HIPPY Researcher, Ms. Joseph is responsible for program evaluation and research for all HIPPY programs located in fourteen sites across the State of Florida.
 She is also the Principal Investigator on a longitudinal research study of HIPPY children currently attending elementary school in the Florida public school system.
 Ms. Joseph is responsible for providing technical assistance and support to Florida HIPPY programs and she trains HIPPY program staff on data collection, conducting assessments, and research and evaluation.

 For seven years, Ms. Joseph served as the Principal Investigator/Program Director for the GEAR-UP program, which was a multi-year, federally and locally funded program that served low-income, minority youth by preparing them for graduation and placing them into post secondary careers in vocational/technical schools, community and four-year universities.
 Her primary responsibilities involved directing and coordinating all major program activities with five full-time GEAR UP program faculty and staff and several part-time tutors.
 She collaborated with the School District of Hillsborough County, Hillsborough High School administrators and served as a liaison between the University's GEAR UP program and various community organizations in the Tampa Bay area.